We use cookies to collect anonymous data to help us improve your site browsing experience.

 This expense is for the cost of travelling from your home to court.
 Please note: you may not claim travelling expenses from any address other than your own unless you have permission from the court in advance.
 The amount you can claim depends on whether you used public or private transport (please see the table below for details).

-Public transport: You must include your tickets/receipt of purchase along with your claim form as evidence of your journey.
+You must include your tickets/receipt of purchase along with your claim form as evidence of your journey.
 Please note that if you are travelling by rail, you will only be able to claim a standard class fare.

-Own transport: If you have travelled by motor car or motorcycle, you will normally only be able to claim the public transport rate of payment, unless the clerk of court accepts that you used your own transport because there was no alternative public transport.
-In this case the standard rate may be payable.
+If you have travelled by motor car or motorcycle, you will normally only be able to claim the public transport rate of payment, unless the clerk of court accepts that you used your own transport because there was no alternative public transport.
+In this case the essential rate may be payable.
 The rates are given in the table below.
 Please note: parking costs will normally only be paid where public transport is unavailable or unsuitable for your personal needs.

-Taxi: If you consider that you need to use a taxi, you must agree this with the clerk of court before you attend for jury service.
+If you consider that you need to use a taxi, you must agree this with the clerk of court before you attend for jury service.
 The clerk of court will need to agree that no other kind of transport is available to you or that a journey using public transport would take an unreasonable time.
 If travel by taxi is approved, you must include a receipt showing the fare which you paid.

 Type of Transport